Sierra Championship Boxing

 Sierra Championship Boxing is a boxing video game developed by Evryware and published by Sierra On-Line in 1983.
-Versions were released for Apple II, Commodore 64, IBM PC compatibles (as a self-booting disk), and Macintosh.
+Versions were released for Apple II, Commodore 64, IBM PC compatibles (as a self-booting disk), and Mac.

 Gameplay

 The player can control the boxer during the rounds or act as cornerman, issuing instructions between rounds.
 The game also allows for simulated matches with no player input.
 The player can choose from a roster of real fighters from different eras, or create a boxer with customized abilities.